UC Berkeley LS 160E: Technology, New Media and Contemporary Experience

 Course Description

-The course has no prerequisites but is geared toward ambitious and mature juniors and seniors who are willing to read carefully, engage in discussions, and think deeply about technology and western values.
+This course has no prerequisites but is geared toward ambitious and mature juniors and seniors who are willing to read carefully, engage in discussions, and think deeply about technology and western values.
 This course can be used to fulfill the Breadth requirement in Philosophy and Values.

 Grading/Requirements

-Mid-Term Project and Write-Up 30%
+Mid-Term Paper 30%

 Final Project/Paper 40%